The-AVR/AVR-2022/docs/content/vehicle-management-computer/flashing-the-sd-card/_index.md

 ![Rufus warnings](2022-05-20-09-40-33.png)

 Go ahead and click through all of these, you know what you're doing.
-Rufus will begin flashing the SD card and at the end and will let you know when it's finished.
+Rufus will begin flashing the SD card and at the end will let you know when it's finished.